HazyResearch/deepdive/doc/doc/basics/configuration.md

 ## Overview of configuration structure

-**Global section**: all application configuration directives described in the rest of the document must appear inside a global `deepdive` section:
+**Global section**: all application configuration directives described in the remainder of the document must appear inside a global `deepdive` section:

 ```bash